GOLD-PRO-BUILDING-CONSTRUCTION/goldpro-erp/README.md

 - **Project Management:** Manage multiple construction projects, track progress, allocate resources, and schedule tasks.
 - **Employee Management:** Manage employee records, track attendance, and monitor employee performance.
 - **Financial Management:** Track expenses, revenue, and profits for each project and company-wide financials.
-- **Inventory Management:** Manage and track construction materials and equipment.
 - **Document Management:** Store and organize important documents related to projects, contracts, and employees.
 - **Billing and Invoices:** Generate and manage quotes, invoices, and payment schedules for clients and vendors.